-This motherboard can use any Intel Slot 1 CPU running at speeds from 233MHz to 733MHz.
-These include SECC Celeron, Pentium II and Pentium III CPUs.
+This motherboard can use any Intel PPGA or FCPGA Socket 370 CPU running at speeds from 300MHz to 550MHz.
 The external clock frequency is automatically detected in the default hardware configuration.
 Frequency and voltage controls are in the Frequency/Voltage Control Section of the BIOS CMOS Setup Utility.

-External clock speeds of 66MHz, 100MHz and 133MHz are available by jumper setting.
-Note that not all Slot 1 CPUs support all external speeds.
-An incorrect setting can result in CPU failure.
-The Autodetect setting prevents this possibility and is the recommended setting.
+An alternate external clock setting of 100MHz is available by jumper setting.
+Use it at your own risk and note that not all Socket 370-compatible CPUs support it.
+Setting the external clock to 100MHz could result in CPU failure.
+The Autodetect setting is recommended.